Politics of Armenia: Transition to a parliamentary republic

 In December 2015, the country held a referendum which approved transformation of Armenia from a semi-presidential to a parliamentary republic.

 As a result, the president was stripped of his veto faculty and the presidency was downgraded to a figurehead position elected by parliament every seven years.
 The president is not allowed to be a member of any political party and re-election is forbidden.

 Skeptics saw the constitutional reform as an attempt of third president Serzh Sargsyan to remain in control by becoming Prime Minister after fulfilling his second presidential term in 2018.

 In March 2018, the Armenian parliament elected Armen Sarkissian as the new President of Armenia.
 The controversial constitutional reform to reduce presidential power was implemented, while the authority of the prime minister was strengthened.
 In May 2018, parliament elected opposition leader Nikol Pashinyan as the new prime minister.
 His predecessor Serzh Sargsyan resigned two weeks earlier following widespread anti-government demonstrations.

 In June 2021, early parliamentary elections were held.
 Nikol Pashinyan's Civil Contract party won 71 seats, while 29 went to the Armenia Alliance headed by former President Robert Kocharyan.
 The I Have Honor Alliance, which formed around another former president, Serzh Sargsyan, won seven seats.
 After the election, Armenia's acting prime minister Nikol Pashinyan was officially appointed to the post of prime minister by the country's president Armen Sarkissian.
 In January 2022, Armenian President Armen Sarkissian resigned from office, stating that the constitution does no longer give the president sufficient powers or influence.
 On 3 March 2022, Vahagn Khachaturyan was elected as the fifth president of Armenia in the second round of parliamentary vote.
+In June 2024, Armenia suspended its membership in the CSTO, and in February 2025, it ratified its accession bill for EU membership.